aws-samples/eks-workshop/content/beginner/115_sg-per-pod/20_rds.md

 available
 {{< /output >}}

-Now that the database is available, let's get the Endpoint.
+Now that the database is available, let's get our database Endpoint.

 ```bash
 # get RDS endpoint